Read our Infosheets to learn more about your rights and obligations

 Youth Court

-“Who was that person sitting in front of me?”
+“Who was that person sitting across from me?”

 “It was the Crown prosecutor,” his lawyer answers.

 David doesn’t really understand what Mr. Laliberté means.
-He wants to find out more about this mysterious person and the important role he plays at the youth court.
+He wants to find out more about this mysterious person and the role he plays in youth court.

 Questions and answers